Anne Frank House Amsterdam – The Ultimate Guide

 A lot of furniture was destroyed or stolen back then.
 But the inside could be partly reconstructed and many personal items of the hidden people are displayed.
 The exhibition is topped off with videos by contemporary witnesses and their impressive stories.

-A visit is thought-provoking
+A visit to the Anne Frank House is thought-provoking

 As a visitor you can empathize with the oppressive density of the hideout.
 Can you imagine hiding here for two years, always afraid of getting caught and killed?
 In any case, most visitors leave the Anne Frank House contemplative.

-Anne Frank’s touching Story
+Anne Frank’s Touching Story